 Local Air Quality Management (LAQM)

-The Air Quality Strategy establishes a framework for the improvement of air quality and focusses on measures agreed at a national and international level.
+The Air Quality Strategy establishes a framework for the improvement of air quality and focusses on measures agreed at a UK and international level.
 However, it was recognised, that despite such strategic measures, areas of poor air quality would likely remain, and that these will best be dealt with using local measures implemented through the Local Air Quality Management (LAQM) regime.
 Part IV of The Environment Act 1995 sets provisions for protecting air quality in the UK and for local air quality management.

 The LAQM Technical Guidance (LAQM.TG(16)) (PDF) and The Scottish Government Policy Guidance for LAQM (LAQM.PG(S)(16) (PDF) specify the requirements and best practice within LAQM.
 A series of LAQM Tools have also been developed to assist local authorities with this task.

-Following Royal Ascent of the Regulatory Reform (Scotland) Bill on the 19th February 2014, Local Authorities in Scotland are no longer required to undertake Further Assessments of Air Quality following the declaration of an Air Quality Management Area.
+Following Royal Assent of the Regulatory Reform (Scotland) Bill on the 19th February 2014, Local Authorities in Scotland are no longer required to undertake Further Assessments of Air Quality following the declaration of an Air Quality Management Area.
 Under Section 37 of the Bill, subsection 1 of section 84 of the Environment Act 1995 (duties of local authorities in relation to designated areas) is repealed and replaced with the following:

 ‘Where an order under section 83 above comes into operation, the local authority which made the order shall prepare, in accordance with the following provisions of this Part, a written plan (in this Part referred to as an “action plan”) for the exercise by the authority, in pursuit of the achievement of air quality standards and objectives in the designated area, of any powers exercisable by the authority.’